-“Listen to your patient; he is telling you the diagnosis.”
+Listen to your patient; he is telling you the diagnosis.

 Today, although we* still struggle with diagnosis and management of acute conditions, we also must deal with a plethora of chronic conditions that require longitudinal care.
 Because of this, more than ever, we must appreciate the key role the patient and their caregiver† plays in their healthcare.

-Although we have wonderful medical training and are surrounded by amazing technologies and brilliant specialists we can summon at the click of a mouse, we must understand that we specialize in and are knowledgeable about medicine, but the patient is a specialist in and has special knowledge about him or herself.
+We have wonderful medical training.
+We are also surrounded by amazing technologies and brilliant specialists that we can summon at the click of a mouse.
+However, doctors and other health professionals must understand that we specialize in and are knowledgeable about medicine.
+But the patient is a specialist in and has special knowledge about him or herself.

 The importance of listening to patients

-However, it is essential that we take the time to listen to the patient rather than interrupt after only 12 seconds, which studies have shown is typical of physician-patient encounters.
+However, it is essential that we take the time to listen to the patient rather than interrupt after only 12 seconds as studies have shown is typical of physician-patient encounters.
 We must have a dialog that includes thoughtful questions and reflection.
 By taking the time to do this properly, we can avoid much unnecessary testing and specialist referrals.

-Beyond that, we must listen to the patients to learn details of their perspectives of their health problems and social situation, including any barriers they have to health and healthcare.
+Beyond that, we must listen to the patients to learn details of their perspectives of their health problems and social situations.
+This includes assessing any barriers they have to health and healthcare.

 “The good physician treats the disease; the great physician treats the patient with the disease.”

-Once this is done, the patient and physician together—and not the physician alone—should be setting the treatment goals.
+Once this is done, the patient and physician together, not the physician alone, should set the treatment goals.
 What outcomes are important to the patient?
 For example, the patient may wish to play ball with his grandson.
-Using his controller medications for his chronic lung disease is our goal but, in this case, may help him achieve his goal.
+Using his controller medications for his chronic lung disease may be our goal, but in this case, it may help him achieve his goal.

 Studies have shown that patients are much more likely to participate in a care plan if they are involved in developing the care plan and the rationale explained.
 Involving patients in their care planning and setting health goals involve shared decision-making and require that patients have adequate information to participate in this process.

 The patient is an underutilized healthcare resource

 For example, a patient who was given antibiotics on demand for a viral respiratory infection may be highly satisfied but has received low-quality care.
 Incorporating patients and families feedback in aggregate through a patient-family advisory committee is also an important way for physicians to hear the patient’s voice.